 You go on a trip to relax and get a break from the daily hustle and bustle of home, right?
 Well, sometimes this ideal is not the case while traveling, especially if you are taking a trip and not a vacation.
-Here are some tricks we have learned on how to decrease stress and stop stressing while traveling.
+Here are some tricks we have learned on how to decrease stress while traveling.

 Under-scheduling helps you actually enjoy the things you are doing.
 You don’t want to feel like you are rushing from one place to another and have no time to do any spontaneous activities.
 We find that once we arrive at our destination, we usually get tips from locals or other travelers on things to do we may not have known about before getting there.
 We always allow some wiggle room in our itinerary to add these things on spontaneously.